 The chaos in the Egyptian political system is one of the factors that may hinder the success of the national dialogue, or at least prevent the best utilization of its outcomes.
 But, at the same time, fixing this political chaos is one of the topics that needs to be openly addressed by the participants of the national dialogue.

-Ironically, Egypt is one of the oldest countries, in the world, to have a multiparty political system and a vibrant community of civil society organizations, even before many of today’s western democracies were founded.
-In the 1907-1908, Egypt’s seed political parties were established by the popular political activists of that era, such as the secular writer Moustafa Kamel and Al-Azhar’s Sheikh Ali Youssif.
+Ironically, Egypt is one of the oldest countries, in the world, to have a multiparty political system and a vibrant community of civil society organizations, even before many of today’s Western democracies were founded.
+In 1907-1908, Egypt’s seed political parties were established by the popular political activists of that era, such as the secular writer Moustafa Kamel and Al-Azhar’s Sheikh Ali Youssef.
 These parties managed to contain many of the Egyptian youth, from all social and political backgrounds.

 In 1976, former President Anwar El-Sadat, who adopted a relatively more liberal and progressive way of thinking than his predecessor, Gamal Abdel Nasser, decided to re-open the space for citizen social and political participation, via political parties, trade unions, and civil society organizations.
-Still, the lack of the political momentum, the lingering fear from political practice inherited from the previous reign of Nasser, and the many limitations leveled by the regime on the emerging and returning parties, created what is known today as ‘cartoon political parties.’
-That means, they existed on paper, but without any real influence either on the regime or on the citizens.
+Still, the lack of political momentum, the lingering fear of political practice inherited from the previous reign of Nasser, and the many limitations leveled by the regime on the emerging and returning parties, created what is known today as ‘cartoon political parties.’
+That means they existed on paper but without any real influence either on the regime or on the citizens.